La. Workforce Commission, partners provide emergency assistance for Safesource employees

-SafeSource Direct is facing a critical situation, with 541 employees at risk of losing their jobs.
-The Louisiana Workforce Commission’s Regional Team, in collaboration with the City of Broussard, LEDA, St. Martin Economic Development Authority and One Acadiana, is mobilizing emergency services to assist these individuals in securing new employment and achieving stability.
+LAFAYETTE PARISH (BROUSSARD) — The Louisiana Workforce Commission’s Regional Team, in collaboration with the City of Broussard, LEDA, St. Martin Economic Development Authority and One Acadiana, is mobilizing emergency services to assist SafeSource Direct workers in securing new employment and achieving stability—after the business announced it was suspending operations effective immediately at both of its Broussard facilities, affecting over 500 employees.

+Displaced workers will have access to a wide range of support services, with eight sessions scheduled between Wednesday, September 10, and Thursday, September 18, 2025.
+The final in-person event takes place from 4:00 to 5:30 p.m. this Thursday.
+Afterward, the event will transition to an online-only format.
+To register, visit www.LaWorks.net.

 "We appreciate the instant cooperation from Acadiana Workforce Solutions to provide job placement assistance for SafeSource Direct employees,” said Broussard Mayor Ray Bourque.
 “These highly skilled workers are part of Broussard’s thriving workforce family, and they deserve our help during this challenging time.
 We’ve been in contact with AWS, LWC, LEDA, and One Acadiana since receiving word from the company that they were planning layoffs.
 We will continue to do everything we can to minimize any negative impact on the employees and their families and maximize our collective resources to efficiently organize their rapid reemployment.”